 We are talking about the “Four Walls” that Dave Ramsey referred to in his book “The Total Money Makeover”.
 They involving using our money first for the essential things to keep us safe, alive, and to keep us going.
 But there are two other critical things to put top on your list of priorities before you move on to building your savings, eliminating debt, and building wealth.
 Not everyone will have to deal directly with the fifth priority, but if you are one of the many Americans who do, you need to realize this priority is very important and right up there with food, shelter, transportation and clothing.

 The fifth priority: Student Loans and Taxes

 We are all familiar with the saying that “the only two certainties in life are death and taxes.”
 Well, if you have student loans, you may add the certainty that you will need to pay your student loans to that list.
 Student loans and taxes are grouped together here because they both are obligations that will NOT go away whether you want to pay them or not and whether you think you have the money to pay them or not.
 For both student loans and taxes, there are very strict rules and circumstances on whether or not they can even be discharged during full Chapter 7 bankruptcy proceedings.
 The bottom line is to find a way to pay your tax debts and your student loans.
-You should be making your required payments as a part of your essential priorities before you move on to a savings fund and paying down other debts.
+Most employed people don’t worry too much about the taxes part because of payroll deduction, but be sure you take the right amount out so that you don’t end the tax year with a tax debt you cannot pay.
+Self-employed people must plan for tax payments in their budget.
+You should be making your required payments for taxes and any student loans as a part of your essential priorities before you move on to a savings fund and paying down other debts.

 These five priorities need to be in alignment before you can move forward with savings, controlling and eliminating debt, and building wealth.
 Once you plan and use your money true to these five priorities, you will be well on the road to controlling your money and not having it control you!